datawire/ambassador-docs/docs/emissary/1.13/howtos/client-cert-validation.md

    ```

    Enter a passcode for PEM files and fill in the certificate information.
-   Since this certificate will only be shared between a client and Ambassador,
+   Since this certificate will only be shared between a client and $productName$,
    the Common Name must be set to something.
 Everything else can be left blank.

    **Note:** If using MacOS,